Ownership of module marks and results

 - Each module has one or more assessment ‘Components’ with titles drawn from a prescribed list (e.g., Written Examination, Essay, Problem Solving Exercises).
 Component headings will be passed from the MOF to NESS and component marks will be passed from NESS to the HEAR (Higher Education Achievement Report).
 Each component may stand on its own, or may be broken down into ‘Elements’, controlled by (or on behalf of) module leaders.
 Elements do not appear in the MOF or the HEAR (but will often appear in NESS).
 For example a Problem Solving Exercises component may be broken down into several elements, one for each set of exercises.

 - One or more components may be labelled as ‘essential components’, essential for progress on the degree, with failure to meet a prescribed threshold in such a component leading to failure of the module and with a fail mark returned.
 A prescribed threshold cannot apply to an element or group of elements within a component, it can only apply to one or more components.
 It can however apply to a group of components, for example it could apply to ‘coursework’ where coursework is a combination of several components.
 If a module has essential components, they should be clearly flagged in the MOF (under the Assessment Rationale and Relationship) and the consequences for failing an essential component should be spelled out.
-There are two ways of proceeding when an essential component is failed:
+There are two ways of proceeding when an essential component is failed (assuming that the module is otherwise passed):

 - The module is failed and a fail mark must be returned for the module.
 It is recommended that one of the following approaches is adopted: